dijasila/ASE/doc/tutorials/metadynamics/metadynamics.rst

 Where **s** is a set of collective variables, `\sigma_i` is the width of the Gaussian related with the i-th collective variable, and *W(t')* is the height of the Gaussian in time *t'*.
-In simple metadynamics, *W(t)* is a constant, but in Well-Tempered Metadynamics, the height of the Gaussians is lower where previous bias was added.
-This reduction of height of the new Gaussians reduces the error and avoids exploration towards high free energy states that are thermodynamically irrelevant.
-Then, the height in time t' for Well-Tempered Metadynamics is defined as:
+In simple metadynamics, *W(t')* is a constant, but in Well-Tempered Metadynamics, the height of the Gaussians is lower where previous bias was added.
+This reduction of height of the new Gaussians decreases the error and avoids exploration towards high free energy states that are thermodynamically irrelevant.
+The height in time t' for Well-Tempered Metadynamics is defined as:

 .. math::